DSR-RHIT/me497-reproducible-research/cm/cm1007_Renviron.md

   - Take a moment and paste a copy of this file to every project you have started

-At this point, each of your project directories should look something like this,

-    project_folder
-        |-- .gitignore
-        |-- .Renviron
-        |-- project_name.Rproj
-        `-- README.md

-These files came about by

-  - `.gitignore` and `README.md` from setting up the repo
-  - `.Rproj` file from when you used the repo URL to create the R project
-  - `.Renviron` from the instructions above

 ## test it

 Now let’s see if the library path you made works.